Noticias Argentinas Argentine News

 From The Buenos Aires Herald :

+A graveyard silence reigned among national government officials yesterday as opposition leaders celebrated an electoral defeat of an ally of President Néstor Kirchner’s in an election on Sunday in Misiones.
 Kirchner chose to extend his stay in his native province Santa Cruz yesterday following the failure of Carlos Rovira, the governor of Misiones, to win a Constituent Assembly election in a bid to reform the provincial Constitution.
 Kirchner’s leading spokesmen, Cabinet chief Alberto Fernández and Interior Minister Aníbal Fernández, avoided speaking to the press about the unexpected defeat which saw a coalition led by Bishop Emeritus Joaquín Piña win by more than 13 points.

 Rovira himself said that the result cannot be argued with.
 "It must be accepted."